ethyca/fides/docs/fides/docs/cli/ls.md

-# ls &mdash; print information about all the resources of a specific type
+# ls &mdash; list resources of a given type

 ### SYNOPSIS